rollins-cms/cms330-spr20/sprint6/password_lab.md

 This approach is extremely effective.
 People are not very creative, on average, so a good list of words and a set of common mangling patterns is enough to crack a large fraction of the hashes in a typical password database.

-**Question X:** Press space a few times while the program runs.
+**Question 4:** Press space a few times while the program runs.
 What sort of mangling rules do you see *john* trying?
 Copy and paste output which helps you identify at least 3 suspected mangling rules.

-**Question X:** The `date` command causes Linux to print the system date and time in a format like: `Wed Feb 21 14:51:02 UTC 2020`.
+**Question 5:** The `date` command causes Linux to print the system date and time in a format like: `Wed Feb 21 14:51:02 UTC 2020`.
 By putting `date;` before and after the `john` command, Linux will print the system time, run `john` and then print the system time again when `john` finishes.
 How much time did it take `john` to crack the password?

 How to create good passwords?
 Basically, a combination of length and unusualness.